open source · MIT · zero telemetry

 Register once, configure everywhere

-Add an indexer to Pulse, tag it, and every subscribed service picks it up.
+Add an indexer to Pulse and every service whose capabilities match picks it up — within 30 seconds, or instantly via push hook.
 One API key, one quality profile, one place to change things when they break.

 Standalone or connected